zedonglim/DDBMS/README.md

 ```

-### 2. MinIO
+### 2. MinIO Setup
 MinIO cluster is build on docker compose.
-Therefore docker need to installed.
-To built the container change current directory to minio folder, where `docker-compose.ymal` is located, then run the following command.
+Therefore docker must be installed first.
+To built the container on docker, change current directory to minio folder, where `docker-compose.ymal` is located, then run the following command.
 ```bash
 $ cd minio
 $ docker-compose up -d